fanglingsu/vimb/commands.md

   Example: ``:shellcmd echo "`date` %" >> myhistory.txt``

-[N]search-forward, [N]search-backward
+[N]search-forward [QUERY], [N]search-backward [QUERY]
+: Search forward or backward for the N'th occurrence of QUERY in current page.

+[N]search-selection-forward, [N]search-selection-backward
-: Search in current page forward or backward.
+: Search forward or backward for the N'th occurrence of the selected text.

 save [PATH]
 : Download current opened page into configured download directory.
 If PATH is